 China’s non-manufacturing industries expanded in March at a faster pace than in February, according to data from the National Bureau of Statistics and the China Federation of Logistics and Purchasing.
 Factory orders in the U.S. rose 1.3 percent in February, after falling a revised 1.1 percent in January, a Commerce Department report showed.
 The February data trailed the median forecast by 0.2 percentage points.

 “You continue to have moderately improving macroeconomic data, both in the U.S. and emerging markets,” Tim Hall, who manages $700 million at Deltec Asset Management in New York, said by phone.
 U.S. economic growth indicators are “enough to appease the market at the moment.”

-The IShares MSCI Emerging Markets Index exchange-traded fund (EEM), the most-traded ETF that tracks developing-nation shares, fell 0.6 percent to $43.29, after earlier gaining as much as 0.5 percent.
+The IShares MSCI Emerging Markets Index exchange-traded fund (EEM:US), the most-traded ETF that tracks developing-nation shares, fell 0.6 percent to $43.29, after earlier gaining as much as 0.5 percent.